Yunshasha/ShashaJiawei/2022.03.07/How to Use API.md

 ### 3-Paste the code copied in step 2

-Paste it into a .txt file in c:\\Users\%username%\, and save it with name as ".cdsapirc" and type as "All File".
+Paste it into a .txt file created in C:\\Users\%username%\, and save it with name as ".cdsapirc" and type as "All File".

 ### 4-Install API